shams-nahid/My-Daily-AWS-Study/docs/Notes/DB/04 Elastic Cache.md

 - `Redis` has authentication feature `Redis Auth`
 - To secure the redis cluster access
   - Use redis auth in transit encryption, enabled for clusters
+- When `Cluster Mode` is enabled
+  - All nodes should reside in the same region
+  - Can not promote any more read replica

 In most cases, it's better to use Redis.
 But should choice `Memcached` when,